HCPS Students Participating in Dual Enrollment Courses at Harford Receive Free Tuition

-Harford County Public Schools (HCPS) and Harford Community College (HCC) announced today that eligible students who participate in Dual Enrollment courses, including those who are currently enrolled, will no longer be charged the cost of tuition, fees, and textbooks.
+Harford County Public Schools (HCPS) and Harford Community College (Harford) announced today that eligible students who participate in Dual Enrollment courses, including those who are currently enrolled, will no longer be charged the cost of tuition, fees, and textbooks.

 Based on recent guidance from the Maryland State Department of Education regarding the Blueprint for Maryland’s Future legislation, HCPS will now pay tuition, consolidated fees, direct fees, and textbook costs for all eligible students.
 This change takes effect immediately for all students enrolled for the 2022-2023 school year and includes courses earning college credit as well as for specific noncredit courses through Maryland Leads, called the Harford Investment Program.

 “We are thrilled to partner with HCPS to offer tuition-free college courses to our dually-enrolled students,” said Dr. Theresa B. Felder, president of Harford Community College.
 “Not only will this program make college more affordable for families, dual enrollment gives students a competitive advantage and helps them achieve their academic and career goals.”

 “For the past few years, North Star has helped HCPS and Harford establish a strong relationship that supports students from all over the county,” said Superintendent of Schools Sean Bulson.
 “Now, by removing any financial barriers to enrollment, HCPS is making dual enrollment even more affordable for students.
 A key initiative in the strategic plans of Harford and HCPS, the partnership provides a pathway for students to be college and career ready.”